brunch/brunch-guide/content/en/chapter03-conventions-and-defaults.md

 If you don’t know any CoffeeScript, **don’t panic**: the vast majority of the time, this will be nothing but a big object (JSON style), so CoffeeScript will “just” spare you the noise of curlies, commas and quotes.
 It looks pretty much like YAML, all clean and concise :grin:.

-*Customizing: CLI options used to let you specify a config file, but that is deprecated in favor of a single file with per-environment overrides, something we'll illustrate in a later chapter.*
+*Customizing: a CLI option used to let you specify a config file, but that is deprecated in favor of a single file with per-environment overrides, something we'll illustrate in a later chapter.*

 ## Folders